Sujai/hyderabad-iot-event/README.md

 # Hyderabad / IOT Workshop
 ## Developing Applications on the Qualcomm Linux Platform
-A single day workshop for developers to build multimedia and AI applications .The goal is to create sample AI/ML or Multimedia applications using Qualcomm Linux platfom and capture feedback on your experience.
+A single day workshop for developers to build multimedia and AI applications.The goal is to create sample AI/ML or Multimedia applications using Qualcomm Linux platfom and capture feedback on your experience.

 ## Scope
 ### Overview
 - If you have not done so, [set up your Qualcomm ID](https://myaccount.qualcomm.com/signup), confirm your email .This gives you access to the documentation and Qualcomm tools.

-- Work on the task that is assigned to you.Please provide feedback as you navigate Qualcomm documentation in the excel sheet provided to you .
+- Work on the task assigned to you.Please provide feedback as you navigate Qualcomm documentation in the excel sheet provided to you .

-- Update the Feedback Forum as you follow your workflow.Write down the any time you are lost, confused, or frustrated and, if applicable, how you resolved it.
+- Update the Feedback form (Excel) as you follow your workflow.Write down times you got lost, confused, or frustrated and, if applicable, how you resolved it.

 ## Introduction and Setup
 ### Introduction